 References must be provided in accordance with the methodology of scientific work at the Faculty of Theology, University of Ljubljana (access HERE).
 The surname of the author, the year of the publication, and page(s) are inserted after the quote in the form (surname, year, page(s)), e.g. (Žust 2007, 109).
 The citations from periodic publications are written in the same manner.
 If there are two authors, the citation is written in the form (surname and surname year, page), e.g. (Škafar and Nežič 1998, 33).
 If there are more than three authors, we use the form (surname et al. year, page), e.g. (Sorč et al. 2003, 21).
 If no author is indicated, we use the title instead of the surname and abbreviate it, if necessary.
 If the last name is already mentioned in the quotation, it shall be omitted in the quote and we only indicate the year and page(s).
 If there are several works cited in the same brackets, these shall be separated by semicolons.
-If the same work is being cited throughout the same paragraph or chapter,
+If the same work is being cited throughout the same paragraph or chapter, we indicate the reference in its entirety only once, and thereafter only the page number is indicated in brackets.
+We do not use abbreviation cf.

-&lt;sup>1 The term 'author' used in the masculine grammatical form shall refer neutrally to both men and women.
+1 The term 'author' used in the masculine grammatical form shall refer neutrally to both men and women.